jayembailey/lets-foood-final/README.md

 Users then have the ability to save their favorites to their profile.
 The API returns a JSON data set that is parsed and displayed through individual React components written in Typescript.

 Google Firebase and Firestore provide hosting for the application and it's data needs.
+Styling created with Tailwind CSS.

 Sign up today, and Let's Food!